wp-plugins/404-notifier/README.txt

 No, this only works if you use pretty permalinks (/2006/01/01/post-name or similar).
 From what I can tell, the WordPress code doesn't flag URLs as 404s with ugly permalinks.

+= Will this work for a multisite installation? =

+Yes, your 404 logs will be blog specific.

 = Anything else? =

 That about does it - enjoy!